FREQUENTLY ASKED QUESTIONS

 How late will the rec center stay open?

-Will the showers in the rec center be available when we get done at 8 PM?
+Will showers be available in the rec center when the event ends at 6 PM?